Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 #
 ### What Can I Back Up?

-FileSync supports backing up a wide range of files and directories, including:
+DupliCron supports backing up a wide range of files and directories, including:

 - Regular files of any type, such as documents, images, videos, and executables.
 - Hidden files and folders (e.g., dotfiles and dotfolders on Linux like `.bashrc`, and hidden files/folders on Windows like `desktop.ini` or hidden system folders).